I am both a scholar and public historian committed to rigorous research and engaging story-telling.

 I am dedicated to doing history with and in the public.
 I meet audiences where they are through traditional means like articles and essays, school curricula, curated exhibits, and presentations at museums, historic sites, and libraries, as well as through digital portals like podcasts, websites, and video content.
 I have cultivated skills of leadership, collaboration, and adaptability by directing teams of staff, volunteers, and students; chairing committees on research and interpretation; conducting national and regional history audits; and working with guides and educators on audience engagement.

 I’m a proud alumna of Houston’s High School for the Performing and Visual Arts, the University of St. Thomas, and Rice University, where I received my PhD in History in 2017.
-Since then I have been at the University of Texas at Dallas, where I am an associate professor of history and faculty in the Edith O’Donnell Institute of Art History.
-I could not give up working in museums and public history, though, and so consult and volunteer with local, state, and national organizations like the Texas Department of Transportation and the National Parks Service.
+I then moved my academic home to the University of Texas at Dallas, where in 2024 I became an associate professor of history and faculty in the Edith O’Donnell Institute of Art History.
+While at UTD, I continued to consult and volunteer with local, state, and national organizations like the Texas Department of Transportation and the National Parks Service.
+Clearly, the pull of public history has always been strong, and in February 2025, I will become the Deputy Executive Director of Collections and Education at Coastal Georgia Historical Society on St. Simons Island.
 I am also chair or member of committees on membership, fundraising and development, and programming for major historical associations.
 Additionally, I hold a Level 2 certificate in wine from the Wine & Spirit Education Trust.

 Learn out more about my work through my academic C.V. or résumé.
 And please contact me with any questions, comments, or opportunities!